telerik/blazor-docs/components/multiselect/accessibility/wai-aria-support.md

 | .k-list-ul | `aria-multiselectable=true` | Announces multiselection of the listbox popup. |

-The ListBox placed in the Popup element of the component should implement the specification for a **PopupList** component.
+The ListBox placed in the Popup element of the component should implement the specification for a **Popup List** component.

 | Selector | Attribute | Usage |
 | -------- | --------- | ----- |